Learning disability local support services

 If you have a sensory loss or disability you are entitled by law to accessible information about your health care and support from the NHS and publicly funded social care services.
 For example this could include large print or a professional BSL interpreter at medical appointments.

-Remember – tell services this is your right to have your needs addressed and they have to do this by law (section 250 of the Health and Social Care Act 2012)
+Remember – tell services that it is your right to have your needs addressed and they have to do this by law (section 250 of the Health and Social Care Act 2012)

 - Disability rights